An intricate and psychologically complex page-turner. BookLife Prize review.

 Fresh from cracking the mystery of his youth in Henley on the Thames, retired Detective Chief Superintendent Oliver Matthews is asked by a former colleague in Market Harborough, Leicestershire, for help.
 An unstable inmate in nearby high-security Gartree Prison wishes to confess to unsolved murders from the 1970s, but only to the man who put him there, the young DC Matthews.
 Was the prisoner’s memory playing tricks?
 Perhaps he thirsted for revenge, or could it be a genuine attempt to show remorse and provide closure to the victims’ families?
 Despite the potential danger and imminent marriage to the recently rediscovered love of his life, Matthews can’t resist yet another challenge to the misty recollections of his youth.

 Inspired by his successes resolving confused memories in Henley and Market Harborough, Oliver Matthews is invited by MI5 to the Isle of Wight to talk with the son of a former British spy.
-The son is about to publish a book about his father that contains unheard-of revelations that could turn the history of espionage upside down.
-Is this a question of false memory, or could the allegations be true?
-It proves more challenging and dangerous than any case during his long police career.

 Copyright © 2025 Paul S. Bradley - All Rights Reserved.